How To Make Lash Shampoo

 Conclusion

-Lash shampoo targets each individual lash to provide a deep and thorough clean, while also cleansing as closely as possible to the lash line.
+Lash shampoo targets each individual lash to provide a deep, thorough clean while also cleansing as closely as possible to the lash line.

-While it might seem like your regular cleanser and eye makeup remover is doing the job, if the lashes are not completely cleansed of excess makeup, dirt, or oil, it can cause buildup to occur, which could lead to eye irritation.
+While it might seem like your regular cleanser and eye makeup remover are doing the job, if the lashes are not completely cleansed of excess makeup, dirt, or oil, buildup can occur, which could lead to eye irritation.

-Especially with lash extensions, the buildup of product or general irritation can cause your extensions to shed sooner than usual, resulting in more frequent refill appointments.
+Especially with lash extensions, buildup of product or general irritation can cause them to shed sooner than usual, resulting in more frequent refill appointments.

 Because lash extensions require their own type of care, you have to be mindful of how you are cleansing your face and what products you are using to remove makeup.

-It is recommended to avoid wetting lash extensions, especially soon after a new set is applied, as this can alter the way you wash your face to prevent soaking your extensions.
+It is recommended to avoid wetting lash extensions, especially soon after a new set is applied, as this can alter the way you wash your face, potentially causing your extensions to soak.

-Not only can the oil-based product lead to shedding of lash extensions sooner, but it can also leave an oily residue on the eye that is difficult to rinse away completely.
+Not only can the oil-based product cause lash extensions to shed sooner, but it can also leave an oily residue on the eye that is difficult to rinse away completely.

-Whether you have lash extensions or not, or you just want a change from your regular eye makeup remover, lash shampoo is a gentle cleanser that can be a DIY product you can make at home to try out for yourself!
+Whether you have lash extensions or not, or you just want a change from your regular eye makeup remover, lash shampoo is a gentle cleanser you can make at home to try out for yourself!

 Related Articles